Atlas-of-Kaeon/The-Philosophy-Library-of-Kaeon/README.md

     				Principles
     			-
     				-
+    					The Philosophy of Angaia
+    				-
+    					-
+    						Philosophy
+    					-
+    						-
     							Sentient entities shall never be destroyed, shall always be in a state of maximum joy, and shall never be manipulated, and it is good for sentient entities to be created.
     						-
     		-
     			The Principles of Kaeon
     		-